 The first quarter was our introduction to the campaign as we traveled throughout central and western Iowa delivering one yellow toolbox with two tools to each agency.
 The first tool was a screw driver with the question “How do you turn a problem into an opportunity?
 Answer?
 “With a quick turn.”
 Meaning, the sooner we can get the project done, the sooner we can get out of the owner’s space and back to normal living conditions.
 The second tool we handed out was the tape measure.
 The concept?
 “How do we measure success?”
 We measure success one policy holder at a time, making sure we have a clear path of communication throughout the project and that no questions go unanswered.
 At the end of each project we do we ask every home/business owner to fill out a quick survey we call “Listen 360.”
 Listen 360 gives us feedback on every job we do, whether it is a minor carpet stain or a major water or fire loss.
 ServiceMaster by Rice then takes those surveys and uses them to praise employees for their work well done as well as for constructive criticism in an effort to make our franchise even stronger.

-Helping Build a Positive Relationship Between Policy Holder and Insurance Agent
+Building A Positive Relationship Between Policyholder and Insurance Agent

 As we moved through the second quarter of this campaign, we tried to focus on negative aspects of the relationship we share between insurance agents and policy holders and give more information on how we try and help ease the stress.
 The second quarter tool to go into the ServiceMaster by Rice tool box was the Multi-purpose tool.
 The multi-purpose tool consisted of multiple tools, however the pliers part of the tool was where the concept was focused.
 “Don’t let property claims put the squeeze on your policy holder’s retention.”
 With this concept we talked about the folks who have non-covered losses due to the water loss being water seepage through windows or hydrostatic pressure coming from the cracks in the floor.
 Lack of coverage or not having enough coverage for a loss is something we run into at times as well.
 ServiceMaster by Rice knows this can put a huge strain on the relationship between the agent and the policy holder and we want to do whatever we can in hopes of the outcome being a positive one.